The Role of Surety Bonds in Trucking

 Types of Surety Bonds in the Trucking Industry

-ICC Broker Bonds: Before the deregulation of the trucking industry, interstate carriers were required to obtain an Interstate Commerce Commission (ICC) broker bond.
-Although the ICC no longer exists, some states still require broker bonds as part of their licensing requirements.
+ICC Broker Bonds: Before the trucking industry was deregulated, interstate carriers needed an Interstate Commerce Commission (ICC) broker bond.
+Even though the ICC no longer exists, some states still require these bonds for licensing.

 Role of Surety Bonds in the Trucking Industry